ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 - Fredrik Ljunggren, Kirei AB
 - Jakob Schlyter, Kirei AB
-- Dirk-Willem van Gulik - For the Ministry of Public Health of the Netherlands
+- Dirk-Willem van Gulik, For the Ministry of Public Health of the Netherlands
 - Martin Lindström, iDsec Solutions AB

+Maintenance and minor revisions:

+- Ryan Barrett, For the Ministry of Public Health of the Netherlands

 [![CC BY 4.0][cc-by-shield]][cc-by]